 The background model is kept in mosaic space, allowing the system to detect new objects appearing anywhere in the scene, even if it happens outside the region of interest (the view of the Virtual Camera).
+This is a clear advantage of using an electronic pan-tilt-zoom system instead of a standard mobile camera platform.

-2.3 Tracking
+2.3.
+Tracking

 The tracking component has two roles: to select the target from the objects detected in the previous step, and to follow the target motion, keeping it permanently within the region of interest.
-At this stage, the selection process is just a choice based on the size of the detected sprites.
+At this stage, the selection process is a choice based on the size, height or color of the detected sprites.

 As a target is selected, a pan/tilt command is issued for the Virtual Camera, so that it redirects the region of interest.
 The visual effect on screen is similar to that of a mobile camera tracking the moving object, although no mechanical movement is involved.
-A main advantage of the electronic pantilt-zoom camera becomes apparent because the region of interest is instantly redirected, with no danger of losing the target.
+By recording previous target positions, we adjust the speed of Virtual Camera according to the target speed, to ensure smooth camera movement.
+A main advantage of the electronic pan-tilt-zoom camera becomes apparent because the region of interest is instantly redirected, with no danger of losing the target.